topranks/wmf-clab/README.md

 3. Next install docker following their [instructions](https://docs.docker.com/engine/install/debian/).

-4. Once installed we should import the crpd container image.
+4. We then import the crpd container image.
 Copy the tar.gz file over to the system with scp or similar, then add it to docker:

 ```
 docker load -i junos-routing-crpd-docker-19.4R1.10.tgz